eflautt/ga-data-science/templates/template-lesson-readme.md

 Here is a prompt for the deliverable.
 Lorem ipsum dolor sit amet, consectetur adipisicing elit.
 Reiciendis magnam voluptas, modi at harum minus voluptate qui consequatur porro amet deserunt quibusdam nihil rerum fugit, accusantium omnis totam!
 Vitae, corrupti.

-**Check:** Were you able to create the desired deliverable(s)?
+**Check:** Were students able to create the desired deliverable(s)?
 Did it meet all necessary requirements / constraints?

 <a name="conclusion"></a>
 ### Conclusion (# mins)